Merkel plans to talk with SPD and Greens on coalition

 The SPD are seen as the chancellor's most likely partner, but they said on Monday they would not be rushed into a deal, suggesting the formation of a new government could drag on until January.

-Germany's European partners are watching the coalition manoeuvring in Berlin closely, concerned that delays could push back EU-wide decisions on important crisis-fighting measures like the ambitious banking union project.
+Germany's European partners are watching the coalition maneuvering in Berlin closely, concerned that delays could push back EU-wide decisions on important crisis-fighting measures like the ambitious banking union project.

 "No one can say when we might get to the point where a government can be formed -- it could be December or January," said Andrea Nahles, general secretary of the SPD.
 "We won't be rushed."